 Exercises to strengthen and stabilize the back can also provide relief.
 Bird dog exercises, also known as Quadruped Arm and Leg Raises, improve postural control.
 In a quadruped position on the hands and knees, the patient raises the opposite arm and leg into extension.
 Maintaining a neutral spine and abdominal contraction, the patient keeps the extended arm and leg straight and avoids pelvic tilt for 2-3 seconds.
 The patient can perform two sets of 10 repetitions each, depending on ability.

 The Eccentron is an excellent tool for activating the gluteal and hamstring muscles to treat sciatica using eccentric resistance.
 Research shows that eccentric exercise yields 4x greater muscle activation in the lower extremities than traditional concentric exercises.
 Even if your client has a low tolerance for exercise, the eccentric-only contraction activates the muscle without strain on the joints and without cardiopulmonary exertion.
 That means you can safely use it for elderly clients and severe cases of sciatica where the muscles are tight or painful.

 Since lifestyle factors often cause sciatica, small changes at home can lead to significant improvements.
-In addition, education plays a vital role in the carryover of any benefits provided throughout chiropractic treatment of sciatica.
+In addition, education plays a vital role in the carryover of any benefits provided throughout chiropractic treatment.